 Two quarters prior to graduation: Application and Oral Component*

 - Use the online form (link at the bottom of this page) to request an official Oral Proficiency Interview (OPI).

-- Since this is a formal interview conducted according to national academic and professional standards, at least two weeks of lead time are essential for scheduling.
+- Since this is a formal interview conducted according to national academic and professional standards, at least two weeks of lead time are essential for scheduling the OPI.

 - Complete the 30-minute Oral Proficiency Interview as scheduled through the Language Center and conducted by a certified OPI tester.
-The interview must take place no later than one quarter prior to graduation and be administered on campus. *
+The interview should take place no later than one quarter prior to graduation. **

 - Receive an official rating of Advanced Low or higher on the Foreign Service Institute/American Council on the Teaching of Foreign Languages (FSI/ACTFL) scale of oral proficiency, except in the non-cognate languages which require a minimum rating of Intermediate High.
 Students who do not meet the minimum level for the notation will nonetheless receive an official OPI rating/certificate, which carries national recognition of their oral proficiency.